 - 25 years per generation (eg. the replacement rate of population)

-- 10,000 artifacts produced by each person (male and female) in their lifetime
+- 10,000 stone artifacts* produced by each person (male and female) in their lifetime

 - Average population size during this time: 100,000 hunters and gatherers/nomads